-Kimberly Parker has a Bachelor of Arts in Theater Arts from Boise State University and graduated from the Peer Mentor Program at Gallaudet University.
+Kimberly Parker has a BA in Theater Arts from Boise State University and graduated from the Peer Mentor Program at Gallaudet University.
 She was born with a genetic “bi-lateral/progressive” hearing loss that went undetected and untreated for half of her life.
 By the time she turned 40 she was deaf.
 In 2012 she underwent surgery for a Cochlear Implant.
 She says, “I am hearing better than ever with electronic hearing and my world…my life… is forever changed”.
 She can be found online at http://www.kimberlymparker.com.

 Kimberly wrote Lost in Sound: A One Woman Play; to raise awareness about hearing loss a silent epidemic affecting over 48 million Americans.
 In her play, she depicts more than eight characters telling her hearing loss journey from different perspectives.
 Lost in Sound debuted at Seattle’s Town Hall in 2015.
 Her performance was professionally filmed and edited and her DVD is available for purchase on Amazon.

 Lost in Sound: A One Woman Play is the story of my story through hearing loss.
 It is a mix of narrative and vignettes, interwoven with musical solos.
 Often times funny, other times sad, it is informative, thought provoking and inspirational.
 It is a story that was “begging” to be told …a story that you will be thinking about and talking about long after the show is over.
 A story that will raise awareness of the silent epidemic that is hearing loss.

 - Dynamic and Inspiring Speaker

 - Creator and performer Lost in Sound: A One Woman Play